Srabdag/Oil_consumption.project/README.md

 - **Python:** The backbone of my analysis, allowing me to query and code the database and unearth critical insights using pandas/matplotlib.
 - **MySQL:** The chosen database management system, ideal for handling the job posting data.
 - **Visual Studio Code:** My go-to for database management and executing SQL queries.
-- **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
+- **Git & GitHub:** Essential for version control and sharing my Python/SQL scripts and analysis, ensuring collaboration and project tracking.

 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst of oil consuption across Countries/Region.
 Here’s how I approached each question: